Hilbert's $19^{\text{th}}$ problem revisited: Open Problems

 \section{Open Problems}

-\begin{enumerate}[1.] \item Verify that Martinez-Maure's example from \cite{MM} gives rise to a Lipschitz but non-$C^1$ minimizer in $3D$ where $K$ is finite.
+\begin{enumerate}[1.] \item Verify that Martinez-Maure's example from \cite{MM} gives rise to a Lipschitz but non-$C^1$ minimizer in dimension $n = 3$ where $K$ consists of four points.
 Systematic ways of building hyperbolic hedgehogs in three dimensions have since been developed using ideas from combinatorial geometry (see \cite{P}), and it would be interesting if these could give rise to a systematic way of building counterexamples to regularity.

 \item Construct parabolic versions of the above examples.
-In a similar vein, determine whether the singularities at the origin in the examples disappear when the boundary data of the examples or the integrand $F$ is perturbed.
+In a similar vein, determine whether the singularities in the examples disappear when their boundary data or the integrand $F$ is perturbed.

 \item Study functionals with special structure and symmetry.
 For example, $F(x) = |x|^p$ with $1 < p < \infty$: is there a sharp estimate on the modulus of continuity of the gradient for Lipschitz minimizers?
 This problem is well-understood in two dimensions (see e.g. \cite{IM}), but widely open in higher dimensions.
 Another example is $F(x) = \sum_{i = 1}^n |x_i|^{p_i}$, with $p_i \in (1,\,\infty)$.
 Here $K$ consists of coordinate hyperplanes when $p_i \neq 2$.
-The $C^1$ regularity of Lipschitz minimizers is known in two dimensions (see \cite{BB}, \cite{B}), but seems to be open in higher dimensions.
+The $C^1$ regularity of Lipschitz minimizers is true in two dimensions (see \cite{BB}, \cite{B}), but seems to be open in higher dimensions.

 \item Similar themes arise in parametric geometric variational problems.
 For example, consider functionals of the form $J(\Sigma) = \int_{\Sigma} \Phi(\nu),$ where $\Sigma \subset \mathbb{R}^{n+1}$ is an oriented hypersurface with unit normal $\nu$, and $\Phi$ is one-homogeneous and convex.
 Regularity questions for critical points of such functionals (along with their higher-codimension analogues) have attracted recent attention (see e.g. \cite{DDG}, \cite{DT}, \cite{M1}), and it would be interesting to investigate applications of the ideas in the non-parametric setting to such questions. \end{enumerate}